kiffpuppygames/kiff-math/README.md

 # kiff-math
-Liniar Algerbra Library based on kmath (https://github.com/zig-gamedev/zig-gamedev/tree/main/libs/kmath).
-I did not for from kmath as there are alot of other libs in zig-gamedev and I am trying to keep this repo focused.
+64 bit Linear Algebra Library based on zmath (https://github.com/zig-gamedev/zig-gamedev/tree/main/libs/kmath).
+I did this as zmath is embeded in zig-gamedev and us such creates alot bloat in you repos when all you want to use is the math lib.
+In addition zmath does not support 64bit.
+Which is the ultimate goal of this repo.

 # Goals
 - 64bit
 - Keep up with zig master
-- Stand alone and able to be used in any project without additional dependancies or bloated repos
+- Stand alone and able to be used in any project without additional dependancies or bloated repos.

-# kmath v0.10.0 - SIMD math library for game developers
+# Based on kmath v0.10.0 - SIMD math library for game developers

 Tested on x86_64 and AArch64.